 COVID-19 Vaccine Information

-As of Monday, March 29, all individuals over the age of 16 in the state of Ohio are eligible to be vaccinated against COVID-19.
+As of Thursday, May 13, all individuals 12 and older in the state of Ohio are eligible to be vaccinated against COVID-19.
 Click the links below for more information from the Ohio Department of Health:

 Myths vs. Facts: COVID-19 Vaccine